-Answer: Bambi models will have the Interstate SRM-24 batteries installed.
-(Optional GPL-24)
+Answer: Bambi models do not have batteries installed from the factory unless equipped with solar (Optional GPL-24)

 4. Do you recommend using a surge protector when plugged into shore power?

 Answer: Your Airstream is breaker protected.
 However, with the use of more personal electronic devices and the number of RV users in parks, added protection is always a plus.